Baker County, Georgia: Education

-Baker County School System operates public schools.
+Baker County School System operates public schools, including Baker County High School.

 Politics

-Like most Deep South counties, Baker County is historically Democratic.
+As of the 2020s, Baker County is a Republican stronghold, voting 60% for Donald Trump in 2024.
+Like most Deep South counties, Baker County was historically Democratic voting.
 Starting in 1964, the county began to see a realignment, with Barry Goldwater and Richard Nixon carrying it in 1964 and 1972, and American Independent candidate George Wallace winning the county in 1968 as a third-party candidate.
 In 1956, Adlai Stevenson received over 96 percent of the county's vote.
 The county voted Democratic consistently from 1976 until 2012, but by closer margins than in 1956, and the county shifted more to the right throughout the early 2000s.
 In 2008 Barack Obama won with just 50.1 percent to John McCain's 49.1 percent, while Donald Trump won the county by almost ten percent in 2016, despite declining on Mitt Romney’s performance statewide.
 Brian Kemp repeated this feat by double digits in the 2018 gubernatorial race, and in 2020, Trump won Baker County by nearly sixteen percentage points.

+For elections to the United States House of Representatives, Baker County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Baker County is part of District 12.
+For elections to the Georgia House of Representatives, Baker County is part of District 154.